 Other than those in the subfamily Amelinae, seven other species of mantid occur on the Iberian Peninsula.
 Amelinae is part of the family Mantidae which includes four other species.
 Within the subfamily Mantinae is the well-known Mantis religiosa, one of the largest species, and Sphodromantis viridis, sometimes known as the Large African Mantis, which will also grow to over 7cms in length.
 In the subfamily Miomantinae are Rivetina baetica and Geomantis larvoides.
 The remaining three species, each is the single representative of its family in Spain: Perlamantis alliberti, the smallest mantid of the region, belongs to the family Amorphoscelididae, Iris oratoria belongs to the family Tarachotidae and Empusa pennata belongs to the family Empusida.
-Recently a North American species, Brunneria borealis, noted for being parthenogenic, was found in estuarine grassland near Barcelona [Fernández & Santaeufemia, Butlleti ICHN, 80, 2016]
+Recently a North American species, Brunneria borealis, Scudder, 1896 noted for being parthenogenic, was found in estuarine grassland near Barcelona [Fernández & Santaeufemia, Butlleti ICHN, 80, 2016].
+This could well have been an accidental introduction from a boat.
+Also two African species of Miomantis have recently been found in Portugal: M. caffra, Saussure, 1871 from southern Africa and M. paykullii, Stal, 1871 from northern Africa [Eduardo Marabuto, Biodivers Data J. 2014].
+These are probably deliberate introductions.

 Some general observations on Mantids